pauleve/docker-mtgo/README.md

 chmod +x run-mtgo
 ```

-If you wan to customize wine (notably the graphics), you can use
+If you want to customize wine (notably the graphics), you can use
 ```
 ./run-mtgo --winecfg
 ```